 The game-plan here is simple:

-- Prime muscle tissue for high-intensity performance.
+- Prime muscle tissue for high-intensity workouts and workout performance.

 This is further emphasized by Pre’s decision to avoid caffeine, thereby completely removing the risk of the infamous post-energy crash attendant upon caffeine use.